 CIAT must remain impartial at all times with both parties.
 The Practice Department is available to guide both parties through the process and assist with any queries, they can be contacted by emailing [email protected].

-On receipt of a complaint, it is checked by the Practice Department and then sent to the member for answer.
-Following the 28-day timeframe to respond (35 days if overseas), the members response will be sent to you for your final comment.
+On receipt of a complaint, it is checked by the Practice Department and then sent to the member or affiliate for answer.
+Following the 28-day timeframe to respond (35 days if overseas), the member's or affiliate's response will be sent to you for your final comment.
 These three stages are then collated into one set of papers and sent to the Honorary Secretary and Chief Executive to evaluate whether any further clarification or information is required by either party.
 You will be kept advised throughout the process.

 The flowchart diagram detailing the stages for a complaint can be viewed here.

 If there is a case to answer against the alleged breaches of the Code, a Conduct Hearing will be scheduled and you will be provided with the details, along with a request for any additional information required.
 If there is no case to answer against the alleged breaches of the Code, the case is closed and you will be notified in writing.
 On occasion, the Conduct Committee may adjourn the Conduct Review to seek further clarification or information and you will be advised of this in writing.